helloexp/hackbase_server/README.md

 Server

-According to thre client，add more relative function.
+According to the client，add more relative function.